oveee92/vaulti/README.md

 - Indentation for your multiline strings will always end up with a fixed (default 2) spaces relative to the variable it belongs to;
   i.e. not the 10 spaces indented or whatever the default is from the `ansible-vault encrypt_string` output.
 This is good for consistency, but it means the indentation of the inline-encrypted variables will probably change the first time you use this.
-If you don't change anything, the value should remain the same though.
+If you don't change the decrypted value, it should remain the same though, except for the indent change.
 - Extra whitespaces will be removed whereever it is found (for example `key:  value` -> `key: value`)

 Also, there are a few "opinionated" things I've hardcoded, which are relatively easy to comment out or change if you wish it.

-- Header (---) and footer (...) will be added automatically to the variable file if it doesn't exist.
+- Header (`---`) and footer (`...`) will be added automatically to the variable file if it doesn't exist.
 - An extra newline is added below the ansible-vault output, for readability.
 - No automatic line breaks for long values.